Tips for driving in fog

 This is a localised area of fog that occurs when cold air moves over warm water.
 It usually occurs in autumnal climates when water temperatures are still warm from summer but the air is already starting to cool.
 Evaporation fog doesn’t pose a great threat to drivers as it’s usually not across the roads, but on the odd occasion, you find yourself in a patch of evaporation fog you will usually pass it quite quickly.

-Firstly, if you are watching the weather forecast and notice that fog has been forecast or a weather warning has been issued then you really should only drive if absolutely necessary.
-Minimise your risk of an accident by not putting yourself in a potentially hazardous situation.
+Firstly, if you’re watching the weather forecast and notice that fog has been forecast or a weather warning has been issued then you really should only drive if absolutely necessary.
+Minimise your risk of being involved in an accident by not putting yourself in a potentially hazardous situation.
 If you do need to drive then the following tips for driving in fog will help you stay safe.

 Check your headlights